-1. No gilts or boars farrowed prior to 2021 will be allowed to show.

-- 2. Date for determining boar and gilt ages: - a.
-Jr. boar or gilt-farrowed after March 1, 2021 - b.
-Sr. boar or gilt-farrowed between January 1 and February 28, 2021 - 3.
-Purebred or Crossbred boars may be shown.
+- 1. No gilts or boars farrowed prior to 2022 will be allowed to show. - 2.
+Date for determining boar and gilt ages: - a.
+Jr. boar or gilt-farrowed after March 1, 2022b.
+Sr. boar or gilt-farrowed between January 1 and February 28, 2022 - Dir odar of gin hintower between andary i hand reducing 26, 2022 Purebred or Crossbred boars may be shown.
 Purebred boars must meet breed registration requirements.
 No boars allowed in Market Classes. - 4.
 The Show Superintendent may combine or divide given classes at their discretion for the best exhibition.
 No special classes, or classes beyond the ages given will be added.
 Classes with 3 entries or less will be combined.